 Wise Wonders is a new children’s museum in Billings that has a STEM focus.
 They provide countless interactive exhibits involving science, technology, engineering and math.
 From blocks to pulleys to patterns, children learn while they play here.

-Bozeman Children’s Museum & STEAM Lab – $3 per person
+Bozeman Children’s Museum & STEAM Lab – FREE

 Children of all ages can learn through play at Bozeman Children’s Museum and STEAM Lab!
-This exciting and inventive space features a toddler area, a high-tech learning lab, hands-on science displays, circuit studio, Explore Montana playspace and a scientific “playground for the mind.”
-With an EBT card, you can visit for just $3 per person, up to four people!
+This exciting and inventive space features a toddler area, a high-tech learning lab, hands-on science displays, circuit studio, Explore Montana play space and a scientific “playground for the mind.”
+With an EBT card, your family can visit for free!

 Missoula Insectarium – FREE